zonemaster/zonemaster-backend/docs/Installation.md

 > install from your operating system distribution (rather than CPAN).
 > We recommend following the Zonemaster::Engine installation instruction.

-Prerequisite for FreeBSD is that the package system is upadated and activated (see the FreeBSD section of [Zonemaster::Engine installation]).
+Prerequisite for FreeBSD is that the package system is updated and activated (see the FreeBSD section of [Zonemaster::Engine installation]).

 For details on supported versions of Perl, database engine and operating system for Zonemaster::Backend, see the [declaration of prerequisites].

-> **Note:** In addition to the normal dependencies, the post-installation
-> smoke test instruction assumes that you have curl installed.

 ## 3. Installation on CentOS